-William’s second wife was Ruth Crooke, a widow who was some 20 years younger than he.
-Ruth and William had eleven more children through 1669, when she returned to England ostensibly to visit family.
+William then married Ruth Crooke, a widow some 20 years younger than he.
+Ruth and William had 11 more children through 1669, when she returned to England ostensibly to visit family.

-When Ruth returned in 1673, she had a surprise for William: A two-year-old baby.
-The baby, she told William, was John Rogers, whom she had adopted from his father, also John Rogers.
-But the story soon began unraveling as witnesses came forward with a different story to tell.
+When Ruth Read returned in 1673, she had a surprise for William: A two-year-old baby.
+She told William she named the baby John Rogers, whom she had adopted from his father, also John Rogers.
+But the story soon began unraveling as witnesses came forward with a different story.

-In England, Ruth had been known as Rebekah Rogers, married to a John Rogers (also sometimes known as Timothy).
-The two married and presented young John as their son.
+In England, people knew Ruth as Rebekah Rogers, wife of John Rogers (also sometimes known as Timothy).
+The two had married and presented young John as their son.

 To make matters worse, letters between Ruth and Augustin revealed the true nature of their relationship.

-The court in Massachusetts issued its finding in March of 1673: Ruth and Augustin had married, despite the fact that both were already married.
+The court in Massachusetts issued its finding in March of 1673: Ruth and Augustin had married, despite the fact that both had already married.
 Ruth received a harsh sentence.